Sullivanstatistics/saved-old-course/chapter7.md

 With Debugging we want to make sure we follow some procedures in order to correctly diagnose and repair our functions.

-Answer the following Question.
+Answer the following Question:

+Which of the following is **NOT** a stage of debugging?

 *** =instructions

-Which of the following is **NOT** a stage of debugging.

 - Modify the Code.